 The bookstore where Carrie sees her book.
 She sees the French version of Sex and the City in the window display and then walks inside to find that she has fans!
 They invite her out to dinner so that they can get to know her better, a chance to meet and make some Parisian friends.
 Where is the bookstore?
 And where is the restaurant that Carrie shows up late because Alec kept her?

 So that's it!
-My proposed Sex and The City Paris tour.
+The Sex and The City Paris locations that I think would make a great tour.

 Does my tour sound like fun?
 Want to go with me?
 Got any additional suggestions for tour stops?